Who is Tim Trott?

-This is my website, where I share my photos and write about astronomy, programming, photography guides and tips about the internet and technology.
-I started writing back in 2004 as a means to record my activities and hobbies as well as a place to take notes from the courses I attended.
-I find "blogging" allows me to reflect on what I've been doing in life and what I've learned from it.
+This is my website, a place for me to share my photos and write about my many hobbies, including photography, astronomy, programming, cooking and tips about the internet and technology reviews.
+I started writing back in 2001 to record my activities and share my hobbies.
+It is also a place to take notes from the courses I attended and share my knowledge.
+I find blogging allows me to reflect on what I've done in life and what I've learned from it.
 It's a great tool for self-growth, and I recommend it to anyone.

 Occasionally I like to engage in online spaceship battles in EVE Online and do my part to crush the legions of the Horde in World of Warcraft.

 I have always had a casual interest in astronomy, even from an early age, but I started to get serious back in 2005 when photographing Mars at perigee.
 Strangely I also captured a star cluster in the photo, one that I could not see with my eyes.
 Later I found out it was the Pleiades, one of a hundred objects in the Messier catalogue.
-Furthermore I found the New General Catalogue (NGC) with thousands of objects to see.
+Furthermore, I found the New General Catalogue (NGC) with thousands of objects to see.

 I acquired my first telescope in early 2006 (SkyWatcher Explorer 200) and began observing and photographing some of the more common objects (Mars, Jupiter, Saturn, Moon, Pleiades, Andromeda and so on...)

 As I started observing more and more objects, I felt the need to learn more about what is out there so I enrolled on a distance learning course with the University of Central Lancashire which teaches the fundamentals of astronomy, physics and astronomy history.
 I followed this up the year after with Astrobiology.
-I also have earned GCSE's and A-Levels in Chemistry and Physics.
-I am currently studying for a degree in Astronomy with University of Central Lancashire (UCLan).
+I also have earned GCSEs and A-Levels in Chemistry and Physics.
+I am now studying for a degree in Astronomy with University of Central Lancashire (UCLan).

 I'm also on Google+ Profile.
 Google makes me put this link here so I can authenticate that I am who I am.